0xjei/SawChain/processor/README.md

 The Operator must specify an EventType identifier, one Batch or Field where to record the Event and an optional list of EventParameterValue.
 The EventType identifier is used to retrieve the information about the EventType to perform comparisons between with the incoming data.
 The transaction creates a new description Event for a Field or a Batch updating the Event list for the Field or the Batch.
+The Event is stored inside the Batch or Field itself because each Event belongs uniquely to a Batch or Field which simplify the backtracking process.

 ```protobuf
 message CreateDescriptionEvent {